ganong/manager-readme/README.md

 ### Agile

 I'm a huge fan of Agile and teach an introductory course on it.
-Instead of being strict to a certain process (ie Scrum), I'm a believer in the [principles from the agile manifesto](http://agilemanifesto.org/principles.html).
+Instead of being strict to a certain process (ie Scrum), I'm a believer in the principles from the [agile manifesto](http://agilemanifesto.org/principles.html) and the [software craftmanship manifesto](http://manifesto.softwarecraftsmanship.org/).
 I'm flexible on how the team applies those principles.
 Similarly, I'm very fond of Kanban principles as they can be applied to any process.
 You'll hear me repeat these often.

 ### Have Fun